Our committees and working parties meet to discuss a range of community issues and projects.

 Independent Representatives

-Mayors and Chief Executive Officers / General Managers from the 19 member councils as defined in the Deeds of Agreement.
+Mayors and Chief Executive Officers / General Managers from the 24member councils as defined in the constitution and rules for the membership period.

 Meeting Convenor